 Dining tables and a railing bar on the second level allow families to have a snack or meal in between play.
 The café has a full-service coffee bar for specialty drinks.
 Phillips is committed to providing fresh and healthier food options for families, so you won’t see your typical junk food, sugary candy or soda here.
 Instead, premium sparkling soda with clean ingredients is offered.
 Juices and milk are also available.
 If you need a light bite, grab-and-go snacks like applesauce pouches and charcuterie packs are stocked.

-For more substantial options, Nick’s Magnificent is easing into their full menu, which highlights freshly made flatbread pizzas, salads, soups, made-to-order sandwiches and more.
-I’m excited for the future items, including locally made sushi and Blazing Bagels.
+For more substantial options, Nick’s Magnificent’s full menu highlights freshly made flatbread pizzas, made-to-order sandwiches, wraps and more.
+On weekends, the café serves up Orenji Sushi rolls.
 Adults can enjoy local beers, wines, and two champagne options, including the iconic Veuve Clicquot.
 Cheers to quality food and drink options at a children’s play place!

 Outside food and drinks are not allowed except for baby food and items necessary for children with dietary needs or allergies.